Living in NYC

 Here’s the breakdown.

 I’ve moved into my apartment.
-It’s tiny and dirty, like I’ve heard NYC apartments are.
-The amount of dried mouse poop is slightly disturbing.
+It’s tiny and a bit dirty, like I’ve heard NYC apartments are.
 But I’ve gone through approximately 3 tubes of antibacterial wipes and now feel pretty good about my new home.
 I can’t stop thinking of ways to make it tidy and efficient.
 I imagine a Swedish designer lives inside my head and is yelling at me like I’m his favorite reality TV show.
 He does it while eating lingonberries like popcorn.

 I went to my first audition (the whole reason I’m in NY–to dance).
-When I enter the holding room, dancers are sprawled out from corner to corner, stretching and claiming their little piece of real estate with their enormous dance bags and winter coats heaped next to them like their bulky human shadow.
+When I enter the holding room, dancers are sprawled out from corner to corner, stretching and claiming their little piece of real estate with their enormous dance bags and winter coats heaped next to them like a bulky human shadow.
 As I make my way to the sign in desk, no one moves.
-It’s expected you wobble through the crowd on a zig-zag tightrope.
-But I guess I’m a dancer—balancing precariously is my jam.
+It’s expected you totter through the crowd on a zig-zag tightrope.

 I’m beginning to feel a deep sense of satisfaction with myself for moving here.
 I realize this as I’m walking down the street and I have one of those out-of-body moments where I talk about my life like I’m narrating the trailer to a rom-com.
-“Kelsey is just just your average twenty-something Millenial, trying to find her place in a loud world.
-A SMALL girl looking for purpose in a BIG city.
+“Kelsey is just your average Millenial, trying to find her place in a loud world.
 She’s independent, determined, and not taking ‘no’ for an answer…” (cue plucky orchestral music).

 This walk into midtown is full of surprises.
 I’d just passed a homeless man in a wheelchair when he leaps up and says “WELCOME TO AMERICA!”
 I’m alarmed, mostly at how spryly he just jumped from his wheelchair.
 I’m also pleasantly amused.
 I feel like this is New York’s way of saying “Welcome.
 Can you dig it?”